cerbero90/laravel-enum/README.md

 }
 ```

-As seen above, we can either set a static path for our TypeScript enums or dynamically set the TypeScript path of an enum depending on its namespace.
+As shown above, we can either define a static path for TypeScript enums or dynamically set the TypeScript path for an enum based on its namespace.

-Finally if we want to update previously synchronized enums, we can add the option `--force`:
+To update enums that have already been synchronized, we can use the `--force` option:

 ```bash
 php artisan enum:ts App/Enums/Enum --force